baaahs/sparklemotion/README.md

 in *standalone JVM mode*.
 This is required if you want to talk to actual Brain hardware.

     ./gradlew runPinkyJvm

+If you don't have a Brain running locally, do this too:

+    ./gradlew runBrainJvm

 When running in this mode you should be able to access the UI at http://localhost:8004